ChrisCodeTrials/web-inventory-app/README.md

 # Movies-R-Us Inventory Website

 Welcome to the **Movies-R-Us Inventory Website**, where employees can check/add/remove our inventory of movies.
-This simple web application allows you to add new movies to your inventory, view existing movies, and update their availability status.
+This simple web application allows you to add new movies to our inventory, view existing movies, and update their availability status.
 Whether you're a movie enthusiast or managing a movie rental store, we've got everything you are looking for!

 ![Movies-R-Us](storeLogo.png)